 Whilst the emphasis of the programme is on research and development over outcome, encouraging rigorous exploration, experimentation and risk-taking, the Residents have the opportunity throughout to propose public events or showing of works, or works in progress.
 They are invited to consider and use the diverse estate of the University of Edinburgh as potential sites.
 The programme culminates with a Scottish study retreat and an exhibition of work in London shortly after the end of the second year.

-The next Open Call will be in May 2019.
+The next Open Call will be in early summer 2019.
 Stay tuned for more details!